mikemilano/soa_users-api/README.md

 to only trusted systems.
 For example, an OAuth application would be accessible to the public and make API requests to this Users API over a private network.

-Update the `.env` file with desired configurations and reference the `Makefile` for setup commands.

 ## Quickstart for Lando Users

 Tooling for `bin/console` and `make` have been added to the Lando config.
 Since there's no Symfony recipe, it's